-Irwin Mitchell’s specialist public law team has helped a woman overturn a decision made by Trafford Council on whether to award a discretionary housing payment.
+Irwin Mitchell’s specialist Public Law & Human Rights solicitors has helped a woman overturn a decision made by Trafford Council on whether to award a discretionary housing payment.

 When changes to the welfare system were introduced in April 2013, the government increased the funding to the Discretionary Housing Payments budget by £30 million.
 Discretionary Housing Payments are available to people who need assistance with meeting their housing costs, usually as a result of introduction of the ‘bedroom tax’.